HCPSS/moodle-local_userexpirer/README.md

-# moodle-local_userexpirer
+# User Expirer

-A Moodle plugin for expiring users.
+A Moodle plugin for expiring users who are suspended and have not accessed the site in a year.